 Blood stem cell research may reverse the medicine of the future

 These achievements are part of the movement in regenerative medicine towards the use of “induced pluripotent stem cells” for the treatment of diseases, in which stem cells are obtained by reverse engineering from cells of adult tissues instead of using embryos. humans or live animals.
-In addition, they note that using the cells themselves to generate blood stem cells could eliminate the need for donor blood transfusions or stem cell transplants.
+In addition, they note that using the cells themselves to generate blood stem cells might eliminate the need for donor blood transfusions or stem cell transplants.

 Two studies by UNSW researchers in this field shed new light not only on how blood stem cell precursors are produced in animals and humans, but also on how they can be artificially induced.

-In their study, researchers from the UNSW School of Biomedical Engineering demonstrated how a simulation of an embryo’s beating heart using a microfluidic device in the laboratory led to the development of “precursors” of human blood stem cells, which are stem cells about to become blood stem cells.
+In their study, researchers from the UNSW School of Biomedical Engineering demonstrated how a simulation of an embryo’s beating heart using a microfluidic device in the laboratory led to the development of “precursors” of human blood stem cells, which are stem cells regarding to become blood stem cells.

 And in a paper recently published in Nature Cell Biology, UNSW Medicine & Health researchers revealed the identity of cells from mouse embryos responsible for creating blood stem cells.

 Both studies are important steps toward understanding how, when, where, and which cells are involved in creating blood stem cells.
-In the future, this knowledge could be used to help cancer patientsamong others, who have been subjected to high doses of radio and chemotherapy, to replenish their depleted blood stem cells.
+In the future, this knowledge might be used to help cancer patientsamong others, who have been subjected to high doses of radio and chemotherapy, to replenish their depleted blood stem cells.

 In the Cell Report study, the main authorthe doctor Jingjing Liand other researchers described how a 3-cm by 3-cm microfluidic system pumped blood stem cells produced from an embryonic stem cell line to mimic an embryo’s heartbeat and blood circulation conditions.